 (Cost based on a broccoli and chicken with rice stir fry.
 Would be less expensive without the meat.)

 Scrambled Eggs or Omelets

 This is another “recipe” where if you have chickens, all you need to pay is the cost of feed and this can be very cheap!
 You can make plain scrambled eggs for any meal of the day.
 You can also add in things like chopped veggies, salsa, or herbs to make them feel a little more special.
 Omelets are a go-to breakfast in our home.
 We use 2 eggs per person and toss in any chopped veggies or leftover meat we have in the fridge or from the garden.

 (Cost based on 2 eggs per person/omelet.
 Cost will go up slightly for add-ins but can still be very cheap if you use leftover scraps from other meals.)

-Very similar to the Goulash recipe posted above but with a slightly different flavor (and faster to make) would be a basic spaghetti pasta meal.
-For a homemade pasta sauce, you can use my Quick Spaghetti Sauce recipe without the meat.
+A basic spaghetti pasta meal would be similar to the Goulash recipe posted above but with a slightly different flavor (and faster to make).
+You can use my Quick Spaghetti Sauce recipe without the meat for a homemade pasta sauce.
 (Works especially good if you have some tomatoes in your garden!)
-Otherwise, you can make a very fast recipe just by cooking up your pasta and adding in a store-bought spaghetti sauce.
+Otherwise, you can make a very fast recipe by cooking up your pasta and adding a store-bought spaghetti sauce.